This Fact Sheet is not relevant in your region

-- Supermarkets vary in the amount they charge for items; you could consider changing where you buy your groceries to try and save money.
-Which? have compared the prices in the UK’s biggest supermarkets, find out more on the Which? website.
+- Supermarkets vary in the amount they charge for items.
+You could consider changing where you buy your groceries to try to save money.
+Which? has compared the prices in the UK’s biggest supermarkets.
+Find out more on the Which? website.

 - Most supermarkets reduce the cost of items when they are nearly out of date.
 Usually marked with a yellow label, buying these items can save you money.
 Ask your local supermarket what time of day these items are usually available to buy.

 - Could you take food to eat at work rather than buying it at work?
 Making food is usually a lot cheaper than buying ready-made food at work.
 Factor any extra amounts you’ll need into your grocery shop.

 - MoneyHelper has a guide on how to try and prepare meals on a budget.

 If you are struggling to afford to buy food from the supermarket, don’t be embarrassed to get food from elsewhere.
 Doing this could free up money to pay for other essential items.
 Many people get help with their food through charitable organisations that are there to help and provide valuable support.
 We’ve outlined some of the main sources of help below.